trec-decision/trec-decision.github.io/index.md

 ## Evaluation of Runs
-We anticipate runs to be evaluated using some of the evaluation measures suggested by Lioma et al. (ICTIR'17), as well as traditional relevancy evaluation measures.
+We anticipate runs to be evaluated using some or modified versions of the evaluation measures suggested by Lioma et al. (ICTIR'17), as well as traditional relevancy evaluation measures.
 More details will be provided later.